verilog-to-routing/vtr-verilog-to-routing/doc/vtr/run_vtr_flow.rst

     .. note:: Specifying the routing stage requires a channel width to also be specified.

+.. option:: -no_timing

+    Disables timing analysis during the CAD flow.

+    This disables timing-driven compilation in VPR, causing the design to be optimized for wirelength only.

+    .. note:: This option is required for architectures which do not provide timing information.

 .. option:: -power

     Enables power estimation.